rongnanlin/NGS/README.md

     cd ${FASAS_HOME_FOLDER}
     . ./add_env.sh
 ```
-2. FASAS requires some Perl modules and a conda environment, the installation script has been placed in the 'dep' directory.
+2. 16S-FASAS requires some Perl modules and a conda environment, the installation script has been placed in the 'dep' directory.
 The installation process is very simple, just execute 'bash dep/create_conda_env.sh' and make a selection as prompted.
 The script will output 'done' at the end when the script runs successfully.
 Run:
 ```bash
     cd ${FASAS_HOME_FOLDER}
     bash dep/create_conda_env.sh
 ```

+How to compile IDBA_ud supported by long sequence?
+After downloading the IDBA source code, modify line 102 of the ‘./src/sequence/short_sequence.h’ file and change the number before the semicolon at the end of the line to 152.
+Then compile the program normally

 ## Quick Start
 Usage: